MESH-Research/knowledge-commons-works/README.md

 ### Changes to invenio.cfg

 Changes to the invenio.cfg file will only take effect after the instance uwsgi processes are restarted.
 This can be done by running the following command inside the `web-ui` container:
 ```shell
 uwsgi --reload /tmp/uwsgi_ui.pid
 ```
+Or you can restart the docker-compose project, which will also restart the uwsgi processes.

 ### Changes to theme (CSS) and javascript files